 Elie is back

 After a finishing his business career as an active restauranteur, Elie Benchitrit is back in action.
 His cooking classes have resumed.
 Those of us who remember him from Provence Delices will be happy to know that we can join him for his popular lessons from Mondays to Wednesdays from 6:00 to 9:30 pm.
-For details and contact info, click here: http://www.lecanard.ca/
+For details and contact info, click here: http://www.lecanard.ca/Save a penny

 UforChange are holding a penny drive.
 Donate your pennies and help to educate and inspire young people to be creative and build better futures.
 They work with youth aged 16 to 29 through an arts-based program of experiential and intercultural learning.
-Drop your pennies at 517 Parliament, second floor. http://www.uforchange.org/
+Drop your pennies at 517 Parliament, second floor. http://www.uforchange.org/Check out this video

 The Globe and mail recently ran a lengthy article about the impact of young people who volunteer and try to make a difference in their worlds.
 It was a revealing picture of their idealism and energy.
 Many of the people covered by the story are involved with projects associated with Me to We and Free the Children.
 Check out the story here: http://www.theglobeandmail.com/life/giving/giving-news/starting-a-charity-at-8-meet-the-generation-taking-action/article2289201/page1/